5T33Z0/Clover-Crate/ACPI/README.md

 #### AddDTGP

-In addition to `DeviceProperties`, there is also a Device Specific Method (`_DSM`) specified in the `DSDT` of real Macs called `DTGP`.
-Its purpose is to inject custom parameters into some devices.
-Without this method, patched `DSDTs` would not work well.
-This fix injects the `DTGP` method into the system `DSDT` during boot, so that it can be utilized by other fixes and patches.
+Enabling `AddDTGP` injects the `DTGP` method into the  `DSDT` during boot, so that it can be utilized by other fixes and patches.
 It doesn't do anything on its own.

-**NOTE**: OpenCore users can add `SSDT-DTGP` instead.
+**NOTE**: OpenCore users can add `SSDT-DTGP.aml` instead.
 But since OC heavily relies on self-contained SSDT hotpatches to make devices work instead of patched DSDTs, the `DTGP` method is rarely used/required.

 ##### DTGP Explained

+In addition to `DeviceProperties`, you can also use the method `_DSM` (Device Specific Method) to do so.
+It contains properties for a device and makes use of the method `DTGP` which is universal for all devices.
+It is specified in the `DSDT` of real Macs.
+Its purpose is to inject custom parameters into some devices.
+Without this method, patched `DSDTs` would not work well.

 Basically, macOS won't actually read/merge device properties from ACPI unless a Buffer of `0x03` is returned when it asks for this property (`Arg0` = UUID, `Arg1` = 1 and `Arg2` = 0).